 Students enrolled in the BS degree will be prepared to take a series of examinations in actuarial science leading to ASA / ACAS designation under the American Society of Actuaries (SOA) and Casualty Actuarial Society (CAS).
-They also would benefit from VEE approved credits for Economics, applied statistics and corporate finance required for the attainment of the above mentioned designation.
+They also would benefit from VEE (Validation by Educational Experience) approved credits for Economics, applied statistics and corporate finance required for the attainment of the above mentioned designation.